First-Iraqi-Bank/fib-wordpress-payment-sdk/README.md

 * Initial release.

 ## Upgrade Notice

+**2.0.0**
+* Important: The plugin structure has been updated and rebuilt.
+Ensure you clear your browser cache to load the latest version.

 **1.2.0**
 * Important: The JavaScript file structure was updated.
 Ensure you clear your browser cache to load the latest version.